in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

   - title: Compiler
     description: Converts the source code into a machine-code or bytecode code, and that is then executed.
   - title: System & out
-    description: System is a final class defined in the java. lang package.
-Out is an instance of PrintStream type, which is a public and static member field of the System class.
+    description: System.out is a standard output stream used to display information in the console.
   - title: print() vs println()
-    description: The prints method simply print text on the console and does not add any new line.
-While println adds new line after print text on console.
+    description: print() outputs text without a newline, println() outputs with a newline at the end.
   - title: printf()
-    description: The Java printf function helps simplify the task of printing formatted output to the console, terminal window or log files.
+    description: Simplify the task of printing formatted output to the console, terminal window or log files.
   - title: System.out.print()
     description: In Java, System.out.println() is a statement which prints the argument passed inside it.
   - title: variable